Timdenders/Colonization-Conquerors/README.md

 #### Product Description:
-Colonization Conquerors is set to be developed as a turn-based strategy game inspired by the classic Utopia (1982).
+Colonization Conquerors is set to be developed as a turn-based strategy PC game inspired by the classic Utopia (1982).
 The game revolves around building and creating a civilization, resource management, and competitive gameplay to win matches.
 It aims to blend the nostalgia of Utopia's core gameplay with different visuals, and user experience enhancements.

 Major Features
 - Island Development: